 Other post about this trip:

-Delta (DL) inherited 18 747s through the 2008 merger with Northwest Airlines.
+Delta inherited 18 747s through the 2008 merger with Northwest Airlines.
 In 2015, Delta began phasing out this fleet.
-DL will retire its last 747 in November 2017.
+Delta will retire its last 747 by the end of 2017.
 Until then, I’m taking every opportunity I can to fly it.

 The Upper Deck Experience